CGLemon/pyDLGO/docs/English.md

 ## Open With GTP GUI

-The dlgo support for the GTP GUI.
+The dlgo support the GTP GUI.
 [Sabaki](https://sabaki.yichuanshen.de) is recommanded.
 Some helpful optional arguments are here.

     optional arguments:
       -p <integer>, --playouts <integer>
-                            The number of playouts
+                            The number of playouts.
       -w <string>, --weights <string>
-                            The weights file name
+                            The weights file name.
       -r <float>, --resign-threshold <float>
                             Resign when winrate is less than x.